mosip/mosip-infra/deployment/v3/external/kafka/README.md

   chown -R 1001:1001 kafka
   ```
-* Update N value (i.e., number of replicas ) in the below command, to copy data from backup.
+* To copy data from backup, update N value (i.e., number of replicas) in the below command.
   ```
   ## copy zookeeper data
   for i in {0..N}; do